Cadasta/cadasta-docs/en/11-faq.md

 ##Using the Cadasta XLSForm{#using-the-questionnaire}

-####I significantly modified my XLSForm after starting my project.
+####I modified my XLSForm after starting my project.
 Will it still work?

-If you've only changed or added a few lines to your form, it should still be able to work with your project.
-However, if you've significantly modified your form, it may not work.
-If your Cadasta XLSForm had changed a lot, it's probably a good idea to start a new project.
+Unfortunately, if you've changed your XLSForm, you'll need to start a new project.

 ####Why are some fields gray or colorful in the Cadasta XLSForm while others are white?